CODE SECURITY

 Best for:

-Smaller to mid-size teams who want a modern, developer-focused SCA tool that plays nicely with everything else they’re using.
+Smaller to mid-size teams who want a modern, developer-focused SCA tool that plays nicely with everything they're using.
 Especially helpful for startups looking to mature their AppSec stack without slowing down devs.

 Pricing: